Zip Pay - Terms and Conditions

 Changes to your Contract

-Subject to the law we may vary the following terms of your Contract at any time without your consent, by providing:
+Subject to the law and acting reasonably we may vary the following terms of your Contract at any time without your consent, by providing:

 - at least 40 business days’ notice when: